brian6932/CC-Clean-Launcher/README.md

 ### 3:

 - Run `Creative_Cloud_Clean_Launcher.bat`
+- Choose the program you want to open
+- After launching, You can optionally minimize the launcher

+### 4:
-- Choose the program you want to open, it will kill some extra startup bloat, however, it will remain open. **DO NOT CLOSE IT!**
+- It will kill some extra startup bloat, however, it will remain open. **DO NOT CLOSE IT!**
-- It will kill the residual processes once your CC program is closed, then the launcher will subsequently close itself
+- It needs to kill the residual processes once your CC program is closed
-- You can optionally minimize it once you've input the CC program you want to use
+- Once you've closed your CC program, the launcher will subsequently close itself